 The beauty of Alappuzha cannot be restricted to the backwaters.
 There are destinations beyond the backwaters that add to the beauty of the land.
 These places are the best sightseeing spots you must visit.

-With thick palm forests, a beautiful park close by, an old lighthouse, immaculate views, and a beguiling mix of the ocean trenches, tidal ponds, and freshwater waterways all under one rooftop, Alappuzha Beach is among the top spots to visit in Alappuzha .
-The pleasant seashore gives an ideal area to a significant number of films.
+With thick palm forests, a beautiful park close by, an old lighthouse, immaculate views, and a beguiling mix of the ocean trenches, tidal ponds, and freshwater waterways all under one rooftop, Alappuzha Beach is among the top spots to visit in Alappuzha.
+The pleasant seashore gives an ideal area for a significant number of films.
 The seaside is a heaven for individuals looking for unwinding just as for those ready to enjoy parasailing, seashore volleyball, and surfing.

-11 kms from Alappuzha in the curious town of Mararikulam, Marari Beach is the ideal spot for unwinding, family trip, or a romantic walk with your sweetheart.
+11 km from Alappuzha in the curious town of Mararikulam, Marari Beach is the ideal spot for unwinding, a family trip, or a romantic walk with your sweetheart.
 The ocean water is perfect for swimming — various luxurious resorts and homestay settlements are present in the territory.